thaonguyen-ha/thaonguyen-ha.github.io/content/research.md

 "Geocoding as a Method for Mapping Conflict-Related Violence."
 In [*The Palgrave Encyclopedia of Peace and Conflict Studies*](https://doi.org/10.1007/978-3-030-11795-5_214-1), pp. 1-11.
 Cham: Springer International Publishing, 2021.
 With Emma Elfversson, Ivan Gusic, and Marie-Therese Meye.

 "Everyday Perspectives on Security and Insecurity in Japan: A Survey of Three Women’s Organizations." [*Social Science Japan Journal*](https://doi.org/10.1093/ssjj/jyab028) 25, no. 1 (2022): 29-54.
 With Linus Hagström and Dan Öberg.

-## Work in Progress

-"Political Territoriality and Urban Violence in Postwar Abidjan" [with Sebastian van Ballen].

 <br>
 <br>